williamw520/jsoda/README.md

 Since SimpleDB and DynamoDB store only String type data, non-String data needs to be encoded to ensure correct comparison and sorting in query.
-Most of the primitive Java type data are encoded automatically when used in the fields of a model class: byte, char, short, int, long, float, boolean, and java.util.Date.
+Most of the primitive Java type data are encoded automatically when used in the fields of a model class: byte, char, short, int, long, float, boolean, Enum, and java.util.Date.
 Check the code in DataUtil.encodeValueToAttrStr() for details.

 Fields with complex data types, arrays, list, map, or any embedded objects,